thesohelshaikh/100-days-of-code/log.md

 ### Day 9: September 19

-**Today's Progress**: Finished the database design course i took up yesterday.
+**Today's Progress**: Finished the database design course I took up yesterday.

 **Thoughts**: Was messing up with windows developer builds for the most part of my free time.
 Updated excite me a lot.